Nature Facilitation Practicals & Preparing

 Travel

 • If you are running late on the day or need to contact us, please text or call our camp phone - 07754 204074.
+We will not be tracking emails.

 • This camp is taking place on a beautiful wild piece of land, which has no infrastructure connections (i.e. no electricity or running water).
 Our light will come from the fire and a smattering of solar lights, and our water for washing will be fetched from the stream (drinking water will come from a water bowser).
-There are two roundhouses on the land - providing lots of cosy shelter from the elements… As well as four compost toilets.
+There are two roundhouses on the land - providing plenty of group shelter from the elements… As well as four compost toilets.

 • There is ample space for camping and camper vans are welcome too!